A modal approach to modelling spin wave scattering: Micromagnetic simulations

 To perform micromagnetic simulations we use the open-source mumax$^3$ environment \cite{vansteenkiste2014design}, which solves the full LL equation

 with the finite-difference time-domain (FDTD) method.

 We carry out simulations for the geometry presented in Fig.~\ref{fig:cofeb-system} modeled with two rectangular ferromagnetic slabs with dimensions and parameters described in subsection \ref{subsec:parameters}.
-We discretise the system into unit cells of size $5\times 100 \times 10$ nm$^3$ along the $x$, $y$, and $z$ axes, respectively.
+We discretise the system into unit cells of size $2\times 100 \times 5$ nm$^3$ along the $x$, $y$, and $z$ axes, respectively.
 Additionally, to make the system independent of the $y$~coordinate, we impose periodic boundary conditions along the $y$~axis with $1024$ repetitions of the system image.
 We place the system in a spatially uniform in-plane magnetic field of value $\mu_{0}H_0=0.1$~T aligned along the $y$~axis.
 The damping coefficient~$\alpha$ from Eq.~(\ref{eq:LL_basic}) is set to $\alpha_0=0.0002$ in both magnetic domains.
 The length of the computational domain along the $x$~axis is $37.5$~\textmu m.
 To prevent reflections from the outer boundaries of the modeled system, we introduce absorbing boundary conditions.
 Within each 9-\textmu m-wide absorbing boundary layer, the damping coefficient increases quadratically up to the value of $\alpha_\mathrm{edge}=0.5$ at the outer domain boundaries, $\alpha(\xi)=\alpha_0 + (\alpha_\mathrm{edge}-\alpha_0)\xi^2/L^2$, where $\xi$ is the distance from the domain boundary and $L$ is the width of the absorbing boundary layer.

-We perform the simulations with a sweep over the stripes' width in the range from $0$ to $500$~nm with a step $2$~nm.
+We perform the simulations with a sweep over the stripe's width in the range from $0$ to $500$~nm with a step $2$~nm.
 The initial stage of each simulation is the relaxation, which finds a stable magnetic configuration required in each simulation's dynamic part.
-We excite SWs by a steady microwave field at frequency $f_0=17$~GHz, locally applied in an 8-nm-wide region.
+We excite spin waves by a steady microwave field at frequency $f_0=17$~GHz, locally applied in an 8-nm-wide region.
 The antenna is placed $9.25$~\textmu m from the left boundary of the system.
-To achieve the steady state, we continuously excite the SWs for $100$~ns.
+To achieve the steady state, we continuously excite the spin waves for $100$~ns.
 After this time, mumax$^3$ saves $40$~snapshots of the dynamic out-of-plane component of magnetisation of the system with the sampling interval $0.003$~ns.